 7. Like Water for Chocolate (1992) [Como agua para chocolate]

-A movie set in the 1900s in countryside Mexico, a girl named Tita is born in a family.
-After her birth, her father dies, thus leaving Mama Elena, her mother and Tita is the youngest daughter of the family of four.
+In the 1900s in countryside Mexico, a girl named Tita is born in a family.
+After her birth, her father dies, thus leaving Mama Elena, her mother, and Tita is the youngest daughter of the family of four.
 As per a tradition, the youngest girl of the family never marries and takes care of her mother until her death.
 As Tita grows older, she falls for a man named Pedro, but because of the tradition, they can’t marry.
 Pedro then gets married to Tita’s elder sister and comes to stay in their house to stay closer to Tita.
-Her sister gives birth to Roberto, who is nursed by Tita as her own, but Tita is devastated when Roberto is sent away along with the family and he dies in Tita’s absence.
+Her sister gives birth to Roberto, who is nursed by Tita as her own, but Tita is devastated when Roberto is sent away along with the family and he dies in her absence.
 Tita then falls for one Dr Brown, but later reunites with Pedro after the accidental death of Mama Elena.
-‘Like Water for Chocolate’ has been regarded as one of the most critically acclaimed and commercially successful movies of the Spanish cinema.
+‘Like Water for Chocolate’ is regarded as one of the most critically acclaimed and commercially successful movies of Spanish cinema.

 Read More: Best Chinese Movies of All Time